-- Ten of our attorneys are North Carolina Dispute Resolution Commission-certified mediators, including Richard Boyette, Buck Copeland, Dan Hartzog, Dawn Lane, John Ong, Amy Pfeiffer, Russell Racine, Benton Toups, Nick Valaoras, and J. Greer Vanderberry, Jr., and David Ward.
+- Ten of our attorneys are North Carolina Dispute Resolution Commission-certified mediators, including Richard Boyette, Buck Copeland, Dawn Lane, John Ong, Amy Pfeiffer, Russell Racine, Benton Toups, and Nick Valaoras.

 The ADR Practice Group also includes Collaborative Law.
 The firm’s Collaborative Law practice is led by John Ong who, in addition to serving as a mediator, is a member of the Collaborative Law Committee of the North Carolina Bar Associations’ Alternative Dispute Resolution Section and is a leader in the initiative to bring Collaborative Law to the resolution of Civil Cases and Construction Disputes.

 Collaborative law provides our clients with another alternative to traditional legal dispute resolution that is fast, confidential, cost effective and that keeps the client directly in control of the matters most important to them.

 - The parties and counsel sign a Collaborative Participation Agreement